BENEFITS OF MEMBERSHIP

-- The culture of HGC is built on a proud history of over 125 years of success and involves respect for all members and a sense of teamwork.
+- The culture of HGC is built on a proud history of some 130 years of success and involves respect for all members and a sense of teamwork.

 Over a dozen major trophies for men are contested each year, ranging from the strokeplay of the Club Championship to the matchplay of the Captain’s Prize with the traditional final on Captain’s Weekend in June.
 There are competitions staged sometimes on a single day or as knockouts over several weeks or months and can be perfect for low handicappers such as the Scratch Goblet or for high handicappers like the Brown Rabbits Bowl.